dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/prerequisite.md

 - PowerMax Embedded Management guest to access Unisphere for PowerMax.
 - Create the NAS server.
 Please refer [here](https://dl.dell.com/content/manual55638050-dell-powermax-file-quick-start-guide.pdf?language=en-us&ps=true) for more details.
 {{% /tab %}}
+{{% tab header="Auto RDM" lang="en" %}}

+### Auto RDM for vSphere over FC requirements

+The CSI Driver for Dell PowerMax supports auto RDM for vSphere over FC.
+These requirements are applicable for the clusters deployed on ESX/ESXi using virtualized environement.

+Set up the environment as follows:

+- Requires VMware vCenter management software to manage all ESX/ESXis where the cluster is hosted.

+- Add all FC array ports zoned to the ESX/ESXis to a port group where the cluster is hosted .

+- Add initiators from all ESX/ESXis to a host(initiator group)/host group(cascaded initiator group) where the cluster is hosted.
+- Create a secret which contains vCenter privileges.
+Follow the steps [here](#support-for-auto-rdm-for-vsphere-over-fc) to create the same.
+{{% /tab %}}
 {{< /tabpane >}}

 {{< tabpane text=true lang="en" >}}